Level/abstract-leveldown/README.md

 Store a new entry or overwrite an existing entry.
 There are no `options` by default but implementations may add theirs.
 The `callback` function will be called with no arguments if the operation is successful or with an `Error` if putting failed for any reason.

 ### `db.del(key[, options], callback)`

+Delete an entry.
+There are no `options` by default but implementations may add theirs.
+The `callback` function will be called with no arguments if the operation is successful or with an `Error` if deletion failed for any reason.

 ### `db.batch(operations[, options], callback)`
 ### `db.batch()`